mabrobotics/MD80-x-CANdle-Documentation/CANopen/object_dictionary.md

 ### 0x2005 – Motor Settings

 Configures the most important motor settings.
 This object is especially useful when you want to configure or reconfigure an MD series motor controller for a particular motor.
+The most important parameters are described in the [Configuration Chapter](/MD/config_calibration.md).

 <details>